 Frequently Asked Questions

 Please see the application deadlines for the following fall semester and links on the How To Apply page.
 Both the SFS and SFI programs begin in the fall semester and applicants must have all materials submitted by the deadlines for consideration.

 No. All course work and research is conducted at The University of Arizona Tucson campus.
 Other than the courses in the Enterprise Security Certificate (MIS 515, 516 and 517), the AZSecure program is not available online or through satellite campuses.

 The scholarship funding is only available to eligible, qualified AZSecure program participants.
 However, students enrolled in MIS are welcome to take information assurance classes and/or to enroll in the online Enterprise Security Certificate program.

 SFS students have work requirement in a one-for-one match between the time you are supported and the time you are expected to work, but must work a minimum of one year.
 SFI students do not have a post-graduation work requirement.

 If you are applying for a position that requires an official University of Arizona transcript, you may order transcript delivery through the University’s Office of the Registrar.
 See the “University of Arizona Transcripts” page at https://www.registrar.arizona.edu/transcripts to view an unofficial copy of your transcript, or to order an official copy.

 Yes, a limited number of students may be placed in National Laboratories and Federally Funded Research and Development Centers (FFRDCs).
 Such placements require prior approval from OPM SFS.

 No; to fulfill the SFS government work obligation, SFS graduates must work at a federal, state, local or tribal government organization, an independent agency, government corporation, commission, quasi-official agency, national laboratory or federally funded research development center.
-AZSecure highly encourages SFS work appointments in the executive branch, which includes all major national research labs, the NSA, and the CIA, among other leaders in national cybersecurity.
+AZSecure strongly encourages SFS placements in executive branch agencies, which includes all major research labs, the NSA, and the CIA, among other leaders in national cybersecurity.
+All government placements outside of the executive branch must be approved by the Office of Personnel Management.